fancyspeed/py-metric/README.md

 ##Author

-pymetric is developed and maintained by Zuotao Liu (liuzuotao@snda.com).
+pymetric is developed and maintained by Zuotao Liu (zuotaoliu@126.com).

-##Copyright

-Copyright (c) 2013-2020 Shanda Innovations.
-All rights reserved.